Dr. Liz McCullagh

 For fun I like to play any sports but particularly basketball, weight lift, play the violin, and watch reality TV with friends.

-Major: MS Integrative Biology
+Major: PhD in Integrative Biology

 Undergraduate students